 BK Medical Distributor Matter Inquiry-Related Costs

-As initially disclosed in our annual report on Form 10-K for the fiscal year ended July 31, 2011, we have identified transactions involving our Danish subsidiary, BK Medical, and certain of its foreign distributors, with respect to which we have raised questions concerning compliance with law and our business policies.
+In fiscal year 2011, we identified transactions involving our Danish subsidiary, BK Medical, and certain of its foreign distributors, with respect to which we have raised questions concerning compliance with law and our business policies.
 We have concluded that the identified transactions have been properly accounted for in our reported consolidated financial statements in all material respects.
-During the three and nine months ended April 30, 2014 we incurred $0.4 million and $1.3 million of pre-tax inquiry-related costs, respectively.
-We incurred $0.3 million and $0.7 million of pre-tax inquiry-related costs during the three and nine months ended April 30, 2013, respectively.
+During the three and nine months ended April 30, 2015 we incurred $0.3 million and $1.4 million of pre-tax inquiry-related costs, respectively.
+We incurred $0.4 million and $1.3 million of pre-tax inquiry-related costs during the three and nine months ended April 30, 2014, respectively.

-For purposes of calculating non-GAAP net income and non-GAAP diluted earnings per share, we adjust the provision for (benefit from) income taxes to tax effect the non-GAAP adjustments described above as they have a significant impact on our income tax (benefit) provision.
+For purposes of calculating non-GAAP net income and non-GAAP diluted earnings per share, we adjust the provision for (benefit from) income taxes to tax effect the non-GAAP adjustments described above as they have a significant impact on our income tax provision (benefit).
 In addition, from time-to-time, we recognize certain non-recurring tax adjustments.

-During the nine months ended April 30, 2014, we excluded from our non-GAAP results $8.8 million in discrete net tax benefits primarily associated with a reduction in taxes expected to be payable in the future associated with our Canadian operations.
+During the nine months ended April 30, 2014, we excluded from our non-GAAP results $8.8 million in non-recurring tax benefits primarily associated with our Canadian operations.
 These benefits were excluded from our non-GAAP results as the significant benefit recorded in the second quarter of fiscal year 2014 was non-recurring and management believes not helpful in evaluating short-term and longer-term trends in our operations.
+No similar benefit or adjustment was recognized during the three and nine months ended April 30, 2015.

 We exclude the above-described expenses, their related tax impact and other non-recurring tax benefits in evaluating short-term and long-term operating trends in our operations, and allocating resources to various initiatives and operational requirements.
 We believe that these non-GAAP financial adjustments are useful to investors because they allow investors to evaluate the effectiveness of the methodology and information used by management in its financial and operational decision-making.